 Below we offer an in-depth look at T-bone collisions, including where they happen, why they happen, and steps you should take if you are involved in a T-bone motor vehicle accident.
-Having a strong understanding of this type of collision can help you avoid causing a T-bone collision or suffering injuries as a T-bone accident victim when you drive on Florida’s roads.
+A strong understanding of this type of collision can help you avoid causing a T-bone collision or suffering injuries as a T-bone accident victim.

 Where Do T-Bone Collisions Occur?

-Intersections are the most common location for T-bone accidents to occur because this is where motor vehicles cross each other’s paths most frequently.
-In fact, intersections are the most dangerous places for vehicles, causing many cities and towns in Florida to convert some busy intersections to roundabouts, which maintain steady traffic flow and lead to far fewer accidents.
+Intersections are the most common location for T-bone accidents because this is where motor vehicles cross each other’s paths most frequently.
+Intersections are the most dangerous places for vehicles, causing many cities and towns to convert some busy intersections to roundabouts, maintaining steady traffic flow and leading to fewer accidents.

 Why Are Intersections Dangerous?

-Specific things make intersections more dangerous for vehicles than other areas of the road and more prone to accidents, most of which are T-bone collisions.
-Examples include:
+Specific things make intersections more dangerous for vehicles than other areas and more prone to accidents, most of which are T-bone collisions.

-- Intersections are planned points of conflict.
-The Federal Highway Administration (FHWA) is the United States agency tasked to research road safety issues and implement solutions to common traffic issues to reduce injuries and fatalities on roads and highways throughout the country.
-In the FHWA’s research about intersections, the agency refers to them as “planned points of conflict” present in all road systems, including residential streets, county roads, and state highways.
+- Intersections are common points of conflict.
+The Federal Highway Administration (FHWA) researches road safety issues and implements solutions to common traffic issues to reduce injuries and fatalities on roads and highways throughout the country.
+In the FHWA’s research about intersections, the agency refers to them as “planned points of conflict” in all road systems, including residential streets, county roads, and state highways.
 According to the FHWA, about 20 percent of all traffic deaths and about 40 percent of all injuries occur at intersections, making them one of the agency’s main focus areas to improve road safety.
 Almost 50 percent of collisions at intersections are T-bone collisions, referred to as angular collisions by the FHWA, making them the most common type of accident at intersections.

 - Even safe drivers make errors.
 Intersections are not dangerous unless drivers are on the road.
 When drivers are distracted, impaired, tired, or make poor choices, crowded intersections are dangerous for others who share the road, including cyclists and pedestrians.
 Engineers and researchers who focus on road construction and intersections give ample attention to human error.
-When behind the wheel, drivers must clearly receive information and process that information to react appropriately.
+When behind the wheel, drivers must receive and process that information to react appropriately.
 The average person processes one piece of information at a time, and intersections hurl large amounts of information at a driver.
-When drivers don’t process all of the information provided or process it in a different order when they are driving through an intersection, T-bone collisions are much more likely to occur.
+When drivers don’t process all of the information provided or process it differently when driving through an intersection, they make T-bone collisions much more likely.

 - Not all intersections have traffic control devices.
 Most intersections in rural areas do not have stop signs, traffic signals, or any other type of traffic control devices, putting drivers at risk for a dangerous and potentially fatal T-bone accident.
 Yet, accidents also occur at intersections with traffic control devices.
-They might be a result of careless or distracted drivers who ignore or miss the device, and poor road design might lead to other accidents.
-Engineers who design roads carefully evaluate the best traffic control features to include on a road and at specific intersections, sometimes making the wrong decision.
+They might result from careless or distracted drivers who ignore or miss the device, and poor road design might lead to other accidents.
+Engineers who design roads carefully evaluate the best traffic control features on the road and at specific intersections, sometimes making the wrong decision.
 When engineers make poor decisions or traffic has outgrown current control devices, drivers face an increased risk of T-bone collisions.
-Other engineering issues that can cause a T-bone accident include low time settings for yellow lights, forcing drivers to run red lights, and traffic signals with obstructed views, which make it difficult for drivers to obey the signal or react when it changes color.
+Other engineering issues that can cause a T-bone accident include low time settings for yellow lights, forcing drivers to run red lights, and traffic signals with obstructed views, making it difficult for drivers to obey the signal or react when it changes color.

 - Left-hand turns occur at intersections.
 Making a left-hand turn requires drivers to cross traffic, making intersections dangerous, especially uncontrolled intersections.
-Large intersections, as well as small intersections with driveways or parking lots, can also be the site of a T-bone collision when drivers make a left-hand turn across one or more lanes of traffic.
+Large intersections and small intersections with driveways or parking lots can also be the site of a T-bone collision when drivers make a left-hand turn across one or more lanes of traffic.
 The National Highway Transportation Safety Association (NHTSA) estimates that more than 53 percent of T-bone accidents involve left-hand turns.

 Driver-Related Risk Factors for T-Bone Accidents

-Florida law defines distracted driving as any visual distraction that takes your eyes off the road, any manual distraction that takes your hands off the wheel, and any cognitive distraction that takes your mind away from driving.
+The law defines distracted driving as any visual distraction that takes your eyes off the road, a manual distraction that takes your hands off the wheel, and a cognitive distraction that takes your mind away from driving.
 Distracted drivers can cause many types of accidents, but it most definitely puts drivers at risk for T-bone accidents at intersections.
 Drivers need to react and process information at an intersection, and distractions prevent them from doing this.

 For most people, cell phones come to mind when they think of distracted driving.
 It is true that cell phone use, especially texting while driving, is a dangerous distraction that leads to many accidents.
-In fact, Florida made texting and driving a primary offense in 2019, meaning law enforcement can pull over a driver for texting.
-Even with the dangers that come with cell phones and driving, other distractions also lead to dangerous and deadly traffic accidents.
-Some examples include:
+Many states have made texting and driving a primary offense, meaning law enforcement can pull over a driver for texting.
+Even with the dangers of cell phones and driving, other distractions also lead to dangerous and deadly traffic accidents.